arminabf/mod_parp/README.md

 Sample code to modify the parameters is available in the following file: mod_parp_appl.c.

-You may also remove parameters from the request by adding the name of the parameter to remove to the request notes variable PARP_DELETE_PARAM.
+You may also remove parameters from the request by adding the name of the parameter to remove to the request notes variable _PARP_DELETE_PARAM_.
+For example like following:

-For example:

 ```
 apr_table_add(r->notes, "PARP_DELETE_PARAM", "special");
 ```